Akoo510/Crowd_Dynamics_ENG-270/README.md

 * A matric of coordinate x and y is passed from C to Python

 ## Instruction
-To view the simulation run the Python code, it will :
+You can view the simulation by simply running the Python code.
+It will actually :
-* Compile the C code into a `.so` library
+* Compile the C code into a `.so` library (stored in : [bin/](./bin))
 * Directly run the simulation once it's done

+You can modify the default parameter in the asked field of the GUI at the beginning to simulate different crowd in different room sizes.

 ## Requirements
+As we use C and Python the two languages should be installed.

-The code requires no instalation on python side, it can be run directcly (as `tkinter` is usually by default installed with python)
+The code requires no further instalation as `tkinter` is usually by default installed with python.

+The version used are the following :

 ```
 $ python --version